purushothbp/EventHosting/docs/data-management.md

       watermarkUrl?: string; // URL from S3
       departmentLogos?: IDepartmentLogo[];
       admins: Types.ObjectId[]; // List of user IDs who are admins for this org
+      coordinators: Types.ObjectId[]; // List of user IDs who are coordinators for this org
       createdAt: Date;
       updatedAt: Date;
     }